phorward/pynetree/README.md

 	p.dump(p.parse("1 + 2 * (3 + 4) + 5"))

-When this program is ran from a console, a proper abstract syntax tree is
+When this program is ran from a console, a proper abstract syntax tree will be generated and printed:
-printed:

 	add
 	  add